 I even tell them why, it’s to keep the power inside the bar.

 I’d note that this goes for small plates too.
 If you’re loading a 45 a 10 and a 5 on a machine or bar, they all face in towards the set on the other side.
 One trainee of mine, mainly to aggravate me, would try to face a plate out on one side of the machine.
 If I noticed, I would go flip the plate so that they all faced in.
-I’d note that I think this causes an even worse assymetrical power leak; the energy is capped on one side and squirts out the other side.
+I’d note that I think this causes an even worse assymmetrical power leak.
+The energy is capped on one side and squirts out the other side.
 This may cause bilateral strength or size imbalances as I think about it now, one side of the body has more power than the other.

 I’m not joking about the above in any way, for the record (well, probably the bit about strength imbalances is me kidding).
 Anyone who’s trained with me will vouch.